Jim Gamble: Application to lead PSNI

+In 2009, Hugh Orde resigned as Police Service of Northern Ireland chief constable.
+Gamble applied for the position, which he stated was his primary goal, but was eventually unsuccessful with the position being filled by Matt Baggott, the former chief constable of Leicestershire who was the successful candidate.

+Gamble stated that he believed his background as an RUC Special Branch officer may have been a factor in why he was not selected for the role and that his RUC background may have been "unhelpful and perhaps unhealthy for the service".

 National Criminal Intelligence Service

 Gamble led the National Criminal Intelligence Service (NCIS) fight against child sex abuse.
 He also presided over Operation Ore.
 He led the work to set up the National Crime Squad's specialist response cell – the Paedophile and Online Investigation Team (POLIT).
 He was awarded the Queen's Police Medal (QPM) in the 2008 New Year Honours.